mollieh/mollieh.github.io/mollieaholmberg/publications.md

  health-related Sustainable Development Goals in 188 countries: an analysis from the Global Burden of Disease Study 2016." *The Lancet* doi: [http://dx.doi.org/10.1016/S0140-6736(17)32336-X](http://dx.doi.org/10.1016/S0140-6736(17)32336-X).

-* S. Lim. et al. (2016) "Measuring the health-related Sustainable Development Goals in 188 countries: a baseline analysis from the Global Burden of Disease Study 2015." *The Lancet*
+* S. Lim et al. (2016) "Measuring the health-related Sustainable Development Goals in 188 countries: a baseline analysis from the Global Burden of Disease Study 2015." *The Lancet*
   doi: [http://dx.doi.org/10.1016/S0140-6736(16)31467-2](http://dx.doi.org/10.1016/S0140-6736(16)31467-2).